JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 among us, looking sorely puzzled and distressed.
 “The loss of the Diamond seems to have quite overwhelmed Rachel,” she said, in reply to Mr. Franklin.
-“She shrinks, in the strangest manner, from speaking of it, even to ME.
+“She shrinks, in the strangest manner, from speaking of it, even to _Me_.
 It is impossible you can see her for the present.”
 Having added to our perplexities by this account of Miss Rachel, my lady, after a little effort, recovered her usual composure, and acted with her usual decision.